RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 I am primarily interested in getting a recommendation from each of you for a short story, novella, play, essay, even a comic book or screenplay that grabbed you and *moved* you.
 We want to know why.

-So if you have a candidate you'd love to see in the course, prepare to nominate!
+First we will learn the rudiments of story structure, then if you have a candidate you'd love to see in the course, prepare to nominate!
 Long novels, like *The Brothers Karamazov* or *Bleak House* are prohibitive because it's tough to fit all that reading into a law school education.
 Better are shorter, compelling, streamlined stories, with strong heroes.

 RD